 It takes three working days to process an application, but in the busy season it can take longer so don’t leave it to close to your wedding date to apply.
 A Marriage Licence is valid for 3 months from the date of issue.

 - You will be emailed your Marriage Licence and your Particulars of Marriage (two copies), which you can print or email to your celebrant to print for you.
 The licence allows your celebrant to marry you, and the Particulars of Marriage are what you sign on the day.
 These MUST be present at the marriage for a legal marriage to occur.
+Note that in Tauranga you still need to physically uplift your marriage licence.

 Step 4 – Get Married!